SFH008/YarrboardFramework/README.md

 **A comprehensive IoT application framework for ESP32 microcontrollers with modern web-based configuration and control.**

 YarrboardFramework provides a complete embedded web server infrastructure for building ESP32-based IoT devices.
-Designed for reuse across multiple firmware projects, it delivers a standardized, production-ready foundation with rich web interfaces, multi-protocol support, and home automation integration.
+Designed for reuse across multiple firmware projects, it delivers a standardized, production-ready-ish foundation with rich web interfaces, multi-protocol support, and home automation integration.

 ## License